FordMontego/MySpreadsheets/README.md

 ToDo.xls		ToDo list.
 Sequence controlled by a combination of the urgency, priority and
 			the time between now() and due date

+Server reboot Times.xlsm From formatted cron display suitability for server reboot for periods
+			 throughout the week